Catholic Church in Sichuan: Latter half of the 19th century

 Roulland gifted the Carmelite Convent of Lisieux the book by Léonide Guiot, La Mission du Su-Tchuen au ^{me} siècle : Vie et Apostolat de Mgr Pottier, son fondateur ('The Su-Tchuen Mission in the 18th Century: Life and Apostolate of Bishop Pottier, Its Founder', 1892), which had a great influence on Thérèse.
 By way of return, Thérèse gave Roulland a Sacred Heart picture accompanied by a prayer: "O Divine Blood of Jesus!
 Water our mission, sprout the elect."
 Surrounded by floral marginalia, the heart with a small cross is depicted dripping a drop of blood on Su-Tchuen oriental, denoting the spilled Divine Blood on the Mission of Chongqing.
+Su-Tchuen oriental also appears in her poem "To Our Lady of Victories, Queen of Virgins, Apostles and Martyrs" composed on 16 July 1896.

 In her letter to Roulland dated 30 July 1896, Thérèse expressed her hope for a visit to Sichuan: "I have attached the map of Su-Tchuen on the wall where I work, [...]
 I will ask Jesus' permission to go to visit you at Su-Tchuen, and we shall continue our apostolate together."
 Today, in addition to keeping one of Thérèse's letters to Fr.
 Roulland, the Church of Janua Coeli at Shima (Ma Pao Tchang Church) also preserves one of her relics.